nixys/go-nxs-backup/README.md

   * *external*
 * `tmp_dir`: a local path to the temporary directory for backups.
 * `dump_cmd`(**only for *external* type**): full command to run an external script.
 * `safety_backup`(logical)(optional): Delete outdated backups after creating a new one.
 By default, "false". **IMPORTANT** Using of this option requires more disk space.
-Make sure there is enough free space on the end device.
+Perform sure there is enough free space on the end device.
 * `deferred_copying_level` (optional)(int): Determines the level of deferred copying.
 The minimum value is 0 (by default), copying occurs immediately after the temporary backup is created.
 The maximum value is 3, copying occurs after creation of all temporary backups defined in the task. **IMPORTANT** Using of this option requires more disk space for more level.
-Make sure there is enough free space on the device where temporary backups stores.
+Perform sure there is enough free space on the device where temporary backups stores.
 * `inc_months_to_store` (optional)(int, **only for *inc_files* type**): Determines how many months of incremental copies will be stored relative to the current month.
 Can take values from 0 to 12, the default is 12.
 * `sources` (objects array): Specify one target or array of targets for backup:
   * `connect` (object, **Only for *databases* types**).
 It is necessary to fill a minimum set of keys to allow database connection: